sauravraj276/notes_app/readme.md

 ## Deployment

 The compiled web version of the project is deployed on cyclic server.
-Both the frontend and backend are deployed on the same node server
+Both the frontend and backend are deployed on diff node servers

 ## Tech Stack